Other Exercises

 Singing to Dancer

-We the sunset over the castle on the hill
+We watched the over the castle on the hill

 Fifteen years old smoking hand rolled cigarettes

-Had my first on a Friday night, I don't I did it right
+Had my first kiss on a night, I don't reckon I did it right

 But I was younger then